By: Byron Mathioudakis

 If you’re thinking of making the switch from an internal combustion engine (ICE) petrol, diesel or hybrid vehicle to a fully battery-powered EV, there are many things you’ll want to know – including how much it costs to charge one.

-It's important to emphasise that there isn’t a straightforward answer to this question, as there are many variables that determine what EV owners or drivers must pay as far as ‘filling up’ an EV is concerned, starting with the size of the battery.
+It's important to emphasise that there isn’t a straightforward answer to this question, as there are many variables that determine what EV owners must pay as far as ‘filling up’ an EV is concerned, starting with the size of the battery.

 WA electricity prices